 Jesus retreated from the crowds to find rest for Himself and His disciples.
 According to Mark 6:31, “Crowds of people were coming and going so that Jesus and his followers did not even have time to eat.
 He said to them, ‘Come away by yourselves, and we will go to a lonely place to get some rest.’”
 God wants us to life a joy-filled life.
 He also wants us to show His love to others.
 He realizes that we can do neither if we are worn out.
 If we recognize the true importance of our bodies as indicated in 1 Cor.
 6:19-20, then rest seems more essential than a luxury.
 “Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
 Therefore, honor God with your bodies.”

 We are saved by faith.
 First, we must hear the gospel — the good news of Jesus’ death and resurrection (Ephesians 1:13).
 Then, we must believe — fully trust the Lord Jesus (Romans 1:16).
 This involves repentance, a changing of mind about sin and Christ (Acts 3:19) and calling on the name of the Lord (Romans 10:9-10, 13).
-Then as part of the Body of Christ, Todd Shupe states that we must serve.
+Then as part of the Body of Christ, our service flows.
 Faith without works is dead (James 2:26) so I encourage you to accept this free gift and life everlasting.
 Stay in the Word and the Word will stay in you!
 Be blessed.

 Meet the Author

 Todd Shupe is a Men’s Ministry Specialist under the direction of the General Commission of United Methodist Men and is concurrently in training to become a Lay Minister under the Louisiana Conference of the United Methodist Church.
 He enjoys writing inspirational Christian blogs at ToddShupe.com and Todd-Shupe.com .